ivanmota/AspnetMicroservices/README.md

 # AspnetMicroservices

 This project is part of my studies of Microservice Architecture.
-I am creating this code when I am doing the Udemy Course [Microservices Architecture and Implementation on .NET 5](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/) by [Mehmet Özkaya](https://github.com/mehmetozkaya).
+I'm creating this code while I'm doing the Udemy Course [Microservices Architecture and Implementation on .NET 5](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/) by [Mehmet Özkaya](https://github.com/mehmetozkaya).
 You can find his original code on [run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices) repository.

 Some different aspects, compared with Mehmet Özkaya Repository: